openstack/openstack-manuals/doc/ha-guide/source/controller-ha-haproxy.rst

 #.
 Restart the HAProxy service.

 #.
-Locate your HAProxy instance on each OpenStack controller in your
+Locate your HAProxy instance on each OpenStack controller node in your
    environment.
 The following is an example ``/etc/haproxy/haproxy.cfg`` configuration file.
 Configure your instance using the following configuration file, you will need a copy of it on each